Citywide Metro Ballot

 Family Favorites Ballot

-This is a great niche ballot idea that will help you target a coveted demographic including primary decision makers and families with children.
+This is a great ballot idea to help you target a coveted, niche demographic including primary decision makers and families with children.
 Many advertisers are anxious for the opportunity to get in front of these consumers and show themselves as a partner to the families of their community.

 Colorado Parent Magazine’s annual Family Favorites ballot is a big hit with their community and readers.
 This year, the ballot received nearly 10,000 votes.
 Plus, the magazine publishes the winner’s in a special issue that is sold later that year – and presents even more opportunities for selling advertising space.